katiejolly/blog/_posts/2019-01-21-map-cutouts.md

 ![preview of the final map]({{ site.url }}/assets/tacoma/finished_1.jpeg)

-When I gave her the map we ended up working through some different map designs together so it became a fun project for us to do\!
-I’ll walk through the intitial map and then some of the additional maps we made with a similar style.

 ## Loading the data

 I used `tigris` to get the roads and [ArcGIS Open Data